4th-earth/site-fourth-earth/content/sprinkles.md

 - If using opposing rolls to facilitate solo-adventuring, one Action MUST be created and SHOULD use the Difficulty Rating Table from 4th Earth RAW to determine Difficulty Rating for the Player.
 	- The non-Player Character (when they are the Protagonist) MUST reduce the Antagonist Difficulty Rating to 0, if possible.
 		- If the non-Player Character cannot reduce the Antagonist Difficulty Rating to 0, they MUST reduce it as much as possible.
+    - If the non-Player Character's Adjusted Difficulty Rating is greater than 0, the Player uses the opposing value in the Difficulty Rating Table from 4th Earth RAW.
-- If using Criticality, resolution SHOULD be handled as if the non-Player Character was a Player Character and the Protagonist in the exchange.
+- If using a Criticality Die, resolution SHOULD be handled as if the non-Player Character rolled the Criticality Die and the non-Player Character SHOULD received the affects as if they were the Protagonist.

 ## Partials and Complications

+Version: 0.1.0

-This Sprinkles presumes the Criticality Sprinkle insofar as the Criticality Die is used.
+This Sprinkle presumes the Criticality Sprinkle insofar as the Criticality Die is used.
 Players MAY choose to use this Sprinkle standalone.

 - Players MUST add an extra die to the Dice Pool, which is known as the Criticality Die and SHOULD be distinct from other dice in the pool; we RECOMMEND using a die with the same number of sides or greater.
 	- The die MAY be changed per Session or Action.